top of page

 Nourishing tip:

-• Morning: If you can, get 10–20 minutes of morning outdoor exposure—even on cloudy days—to regulate circadian rhythm and improve serotonin synthesis.
-If you are unable to do so: use bright, cool-toned light to signal wakefulness and support healthy cortisol curves.
+• Morning: If you can, get 10–20 minutes of morning outdoor exposure—even on cloudy days.
+This helps regulate your circadian rhythm and improve serotonin synthesis.
+If outdoor time isn’t possible, use bright, cool-toned light to signal wakefulness and support healthy cortisol curves.

 • Evening: Shift to softer, warmer lighting to promote melatonin production and deeper sleep.
-Use blue light blocking glasses.
+Consider using blue light-blocking glasses.

 3. Winter Foods That Strengthen Immunity & Metabolism